mlochbaum/BQN/doc/namespace.md

     ⟨alias⇐a, b, c0‿c1⇐c, b2⇐b⟩ ← example

-If aliasing with `⇐` is never used (or each use is parenthesized), the names can be given as a strand with `‿`.
+If aliasing with `⇐` is never used, the names can be given as a strand with `‿`.

     c‿a ← example